bioinf-jku/TTUR/README.md

 ### Compatibility notice
 Previous versions of this repository contained two implementations to calculate the FID, a "unbatched" and a "batched" version.
 The "unbatched" version should not be used anymore.
-If you've downloaded this code previously, update it immediately to the new version.
-The old version included a bug that made the results incomparable!
+If you've downloaded this code previously, please update it immediately to the new version.
+The old version included a bug!

 ## Provided Code